Submissions are currently open.

 I’m open to any genre, as long as there’s action and adventure.
 And I’m serious when I say any genre.
-Space opera, sword & sorcery, lost world, high-seas swashbuckling, occult detective, treasure hunt / explorer, western, technothriller, you’re limited only by your imagination.
+Space opera, spy thriller, sword & sorcery, lost world, high-seas swashbuckling, occult detective, treasure hunt / explorer, western, technothriller, you’re limited only by your imagination.
 As to style, think Robert E. Howard, Edgar Rice Burroughs, A. Merritt, Leigh Brackett, Doc E. E. Smith, Kenneth Robinson.
 Think fun and energetic.
 I’m not partial to mopey emo fiction.

 You should know that StoryHack will not be publishing erotica or extreme gore.
 Also, I’m not likely to accept a story that has tons of cursing.

 A little humor is good, but I’m not looking for farce or screwball comedy.
 More Robert Downey Jr. as Iron Man, less Rowan Atkinson as Mr. Bean.